-Princess de Monaco rose is like her namesake a beautiful, elegant rose that continues to bloom well into winter.
+Princess de Monaco rose like her namesake is a beautiful, elegant rose that continues to bloom well into winter.
 A Hybrid Tea rose Bred by Marie-Louise Meilland in 1981 has large, soft ivory blooms tinged with pink on the edges and healthy, glossy foliage.
 This rose named after Grace Kelly or Princess Grace of Monaco has flowered all season, perfectly.
 The plant is sturdy, upright, which I love for roses, and very hardy.
 It is also a surprise that so many roses continue to bloom prolifically whilst growing in large containers rather than in the ground.
-The verandah edge has three large troughs of Princess de Monaco and share the containers with lavender, trailing white petunias and herbs.

-Princess Grace of Monaco will be always remembered through roses because of the 8,000 rose bushes, more than 300 varieties of roses in a garden oasis at Monaco called the ‘Princess Grace Rose Garden’.
-It was inaugurated in 1884 and many of the roses grown are named after members of the Royal family or well known people and friends of Monaco.
+Princess Grace of Monaco will be always remembered through roses because of the 8,000 rose bushes, and more than 300 varieties of roses in a garden oasis in Monaco called the ‘Princess Grace Rose Garden’.
+It was inaugurated in 1884 and many of the roses grown are named after members of the Royal family or well-known people and friends of Monaco.

-Lastly, my absolute favourite rose that was still blooming when I was last in the garden is the Claude Monet™ It has not grown very tall as yet but still has stunning blooms.
-A hybrid tea rose named after the French impressionist artist by the same name and bred by Jack Christensen before 1992, USA.
+My absolute favourite rose that was still blooming when I was last in the garden is the Claude Monet™ It has not grown very tall as yet, but has stunning blooms.
+The Paul Cezanne Hybrid tea rose was named after the French impressionist artist by the same name and bred by Jack Christensen before 1992, USA.
 It was introduced to France as Claude Monet™ by Delbard as part of their painters series roses.
 To read more about the Delbard Painters series visit my previous post here.

 The Claude Monet rose is a mix of striking bright, pinks, yellows and cream but at other times soft pastel shades adorn each petal.
-Always though, the pertalls appear hand painted, as if Monet himself had splashed the colours across each petal with a brush stroke.
+Always delightful the petals appear hand-painted as if Monet himself had splashed the colours across each petal with a brushstroke.
 The shrub is small but flowers continuously all season and still in late May was out with multiple flowers.
-The blooms are double shaped, and highly attractive.
-Set in the garden on the border amongst the vibrant green foliage and growing near La Vien Rose as part of my French garden, it is spectacular even though so far a small plant that should grow to 130-150 cms tall.
-Claude Monet was born in Paris on 14 November 1840 and died in December 1926 .
+The blooms are double shaped and highly attractive.
+Set in the garden on the border amongst the vibrant green foliage and growing near La Vien Rose as part of my French garden, it is spectacular and should grow to 130-150 cms tall.
+Claude Monet was born in Paris on 14 November 1840 and died in December 1926.

 Di Baker Content 2021